dereuromark/cakephp-shim/docs/Features.md

 Note: BINARY(16) would even be more performant, but then you would need to manually hex() and unhex() directly in the database.
 So at this point this cannot be supported yet.

+## Route
+InflectedRoute as proper replacement when upgrading from 2.x.
+The core one still expects method names as `foo_bar` underscored, which does not make sense (not only because of PSR).
+This Shim.Inflected route will work with the same method naming scheme as all other routes in 3.x: `fooBar` camelBacked actions as method names.

 ## Utility